 From the Traffic Management Centre, data is collected, analysed and fed back into the system to provide accurate information to travellers.
 Feedback is also provided to relevant service providers so informed decisions can be made about fleet management, driver safety and transport network conditions such as congestion, accidents, or break downs.

 For an ITS to be effective, it relies on accurate collection of relevant data.
 Strategic planning needs precise, extensive and timely data collection and observations.
 Data is collected using a variety of hardware including automatic vehicle identifiers, GPS, sensors and cameras.
-The data collected includes traffic count, surveillance, travel speed, location, delays and vehicle weight.
+The data collected includes traffic count, travel speed, location, delays and vehicle weight.

 The data collected is usually stored at data collection centres to be accessed for analysis.
 As this needs to be done in real-time, the analysis steps are generally automated including data cleansing, error rectification, data synthesis and adaptive logical analysis.
 Data inconsistencies are identified by specialist software and, if significant, flagged for analysis.
 Controllers can use the cleansed data to make quick predictions about traffic scenarios which can then be delivered and implemented.